vidriotech/activity-viewer2/docs/source/index.rst

 .. include:: about.rst

-.. _settings_file:
+.. _quickstart:

-.. include:: settings-file.rst
+.. include:: quickstart.rst

 Indices and tables